DigiScore/digiscore.github.io/pages/Creativity_cards_about.md

 transform, adapt, change and become enhanced.

-**The TRUTH of the experience of a Digital Score**
-Challenge: with mixed media and active computation underpinning many digital scores, how do we discuss (or create with) these agents and objects and how do they shape meaning?

-Key Insights:

-- the ‘content’ of a digital score is not the same as its ‘message’
-- The ‘message’ should be understood through the way that a digital score shapes the scale and form of human association and action (i.e. how it makes us behave, feel, think, create)
-- digital score creativity should consider its 'message' rather than focussing solely on the content, as deep meaning is communicated here
-- the media used to construct a digital score are in themselves individual media with independent ‘messages’ and ‘contents’ (each forms part of a whole - an ecosystem!)
-- when organising and interpreting the inter-related media in a digital score could consider them as objects or agents with mass, gravitational pull, trajectories, radiations and distortions as they operate through time

 **Acknowledgements**

 The DigiScore team would like to thank Richard Wetzel for his inspiration and support with these cards.
 His Mixed